Reading: 4 mins

 -

-This means:
+This implies:

-- give up certain digital habits,
+- abandon certain digital habits,

-- significantly reduce the use of apps,
+- significantly reduce the use of applications,

 - accept a more limited experience.

-Alternatives to feature phones: the Neow Kids solution
+Alternatives to dumbphones: the Neow Kids solution

-- No social media by default,
+- no social networks by default,

 - no search engine,